AniList/submission-manual/docs/submissions.md

 **Note:** A reputable site is one unrelated to piracy or any other illegal activity.

-**Note 2:** [Japanese publisher] is a placeholder for the name of the publisher, you shouldn't literally write "Japanese Publisher".
+**Note 2:** [Japanese publisher] is a placeholder for the name of the publisher.
+Do not literally write "Japanese Publisher".
 This type of credit is also specifically only for when the descriptionn is a direct translation from the publisher.

 #### Not acceptable sources

 Sources|Example
 ---|---
 Other databases|MangaUpdates
-Scanlators/Fansubbers|HorribleSubs
+Scanlators|Mangastream
+Fansubbers|HorribleSubs
 Users|matchai

 **If you don't have an acceptable source, you can still use the description you have, but no credit should be given.**